The Hotel Tour Khalef is ideal for water babies – there’s a lot going on at the pool, and it’s just footsteps from a golden-sand beach.

 Buffet breakfast, lunch and dinner.
 Selected local-brand alcohol and soft drinks.
 Afternoon tea and coffee.
 Snacks at set times.
 Afternoon cakes and biscuits.

-You'll find sunbeds and parasols dotted around the area, offering the ideal place to relax.
+There's huge a main pool at the Tour Khalef, and you'll find sunbeds and parasols dotted around, offering an ideal place to relax.
 There's a kids' section too so the little ones can join in the fun.

-Twin room sleeps up to 3, with a double or twin bed, some with a 3rd bed.
-This room comes with air-conditioning from 15th June to 15th September and satellite TV with limited channels.
-Fridge is at a charge.
+These twin rooms with their modern style and colourful soft furnishings can sleep up to three, with a double or twin bed, plus some come with an extra single bed.
+The rooms come with air-conditioning from 15th June to 15th September, plus a satellite TV with limited channels.

 twin room with sea view

-Twin room with sea view sleeps up to 3, with a double or twin bed, some with a 3rd bed.
-This room comes with air-conditioning from 15th June to 15th September and satellite TV with limited channels.
-Fridge is at a charge.
+These twin rooms with a sea view in a modern style and colourful soft furnishings, sleeps up to three.
+They come with a double or twin beds, plus some have a third bed.
+The rooms come with air-conditioning from 15th June to 15th September, plus a satellite TV with limited channels.

 TripAdvisor Reviews Show more reviews »